-will Topics that you explore in Year 12 include: Approaches - Explore the various perspectives of Psychology that aim to explain behaviour and understand how Psychology developed into Memory - Understand the elements that form your memory and begin to understand why humans forget, how we learn and how memory our Social Influence - Investigate why the majority of people conform and obey instructions but also understand why some
+Topics that you will explore in Year 12 include: Approaches: Explore the various perspectives of Psychology that aim to explain behaviour and understand how psychology developed into a Science.

+Memory: Understand the elements that form your memory and begin to understand why humans forget, how we learn and how our memory is flawed.
+Social Influence: Investigate why the majority of people conform and obey instructions but also understand why some don't.

-Psychopathology - Understand the aetiology, diagnosis and prognosis of Depression, OCD and Phobias.
-Attachment - Explore the purpose of attachment and why it's an essential part of development, including the consequences of a disrupted relationship.
+Psychopathology: Understand the aetiology, diagnosis and prognosis of Depression, OCD and Phobias.

+Attachment: Explore the purpose of attachment and why it's an essential part of development, including the consequences of a disrupted relationship.

-Biopsychology - Explore behaviour from a biological perspective, identifying neural structure, neurochemistry and the biological rhythms that control the body.
+Biopsychology: Explore behaviour from a biological perspective, identifying neural structure, neurochemistry and the biological rhythms that control the body.

-Psychology is one of the most popular subjects at Hinchingbrooke Sixth Form and the 2nd most popular subject nationally (Gov, 2020)
+Psychology is one of the most popular subjects at Hinchingbrooke Sixth Form and the 2nd most popular subject nationally (Gov, 2020).